Does Salvation Guarantee A Problem Free Life?

 There is a reason our faith is associated with a cross.

-A cross is not an instrument of pleasure and happiness.
-It's an instrument of pain and suffering.
+A cross is not an instrument of pleasure, comfort and happiness.
+It's an instrument of pain, distress and suffering.

-So, storms are a given for every true believer of Christ.
+So, storms are a given for every true follower of Jesus.

 Suffering is the mark of a true Christian.